Robinlovelace/bikeR/README.md

+---
-# bikeR - a repository for studying risk to people on bicycles, using R
+title: "bikeR - a repository for studying risk to people on bicycles, using R"
+output:
+  html_document:
+    keep_md: yes
+bibliography: cyclesafety.bib
+---

+## Note

+**If you are looking to do reproducible road traffic safety research, please check out the [`stats19` package](https://itsleeds.github.io/stats19/) and accompanying paper [@lovelace_stats19:_2019].**

+## Introduction

 Welcome to bikeR, a store of code and example data underlying research into cycling and the associated risks.

-The main branch of this work so far has been an analysis of [STATS19](http://data.gov.uk/dataset/road-accidents-safety-data), resulting in the following paper, now published in the journal [Transportation Research Part F: Traffic Psychology and Behaviour](http://www.sciencedirect.com/science/article/pii/S136984781500039X)
+The main branch of this work so far has been an analysis of [STATS19](http://data.gov.uk/dataset/road-accidents-safety-data), resulting in a paper published in the journal [Transportation Research Part F: Traffic Psychology and Behaviour](http://www.sciencedirect.com/science/article/pii/S136984781500039X)
-[@Lovelaced]:
+[@lovelace_who_2016].

 Of course, an open access version of the pdf is available online, [here](http://eprints.whiterose.ac.uk/83930/).
 The source code used